John Mese: Television

 Mese was featured alongside Mark Harmon and Frederic Lehne in a Lili Fini Zanuck-directed production called "We Have Cleared the Tower," in which Mese played the role of Donn Eisele of the Apollo 7 mission; Harmon played Wally Schirra, and Lehne played Walt Cunningham.
 Mese was a cast member for Episode 1 ("Can We Do This?") and Episode 3 ("We Have Cleared The Tower") of From the Earth to the Moon (1998).
 His "first big job" for television was in 1992 as the love interest of Marlee Matlin on Reasonable Doubts.
 Prior to that, his TV roles (on shows like The Fanelli Boys, Matlock, and Northern Exposure) were relatively minor.
 He was "the Congo Man" in a Budweiser Beer commercial narrated by Sarah Jessica Parker (in character as Carrie Bradshaw).
 In 2000, Mese played Sheriff Phil Adderly on Chimera (The X-Files), one of the "Monster of the Week" episodes in the seventh season of The X Files.
 He played the baseball coach, in season 2 episode 10 of Ghost Whisperer.

 Writing

 Mese and his wife, Dawn Kelsey, are the authors of a children's book series called Flippy and Friends.
 The idea started in 2002; Mese and Kelsey worked with illustrator Chanler Holden and her husband, Major Mittendorf.

 In 2017, Mese penned an editorial for the entertainment section of Purple Clover; this was an autobiographical sketch about boyhood fantasy, titled "My First Playboy."

+In 2025, Mese's short story "First Kiss" appeared in the debut issue of Heavy Crown Voices, a free digital literary magazine from Heavy Crown Press.

+The same year, Mese debuted his one-man-show, which he wrote, Wild Son And Then Some.
+It tells the story of his father through his eyes.
+He performed it once in 2025, at the UnUrban Coffee House in Santa Monica, and then again in February 2026, at the Whitefire Theatre in Sherman Oaks.